 Oil Contracts.
 The majority of the Partnership's and HighPeak I's oil marketing contracts transfer physical custody and title at or near the wellhead, which is generally when control of the oil has been transferred to the purchaser.
 The majority of the oil produced is sold under contracts using market-based pricing which is then adjusted for the differentials based upon delivery location and oil quality.
-To the extent the differentials are incurred after the transfer of control of the oil, the differentials are included in oil sales on the consolidated statement of operations as they represent part of the transaction price of the contract.
-If the differentials, or other related costs, are incurred prior to the transfer of control of the oil, those costs are included in lease operating expenses on the Partnership's and HighPeak I's condensed consolidated and combined statements of operations as they represent payment for services performed outside of the contract with the purchaser.
+To the extent the differentials are incurred after the transfer of control of the oil, the differentials, or other related costs, are incurred prior to the transfer of control of the oil, those costs are included in lease operating expenses on the Partnership's and HighPeak I's condensed consolidated and combined statements of operations as they represent payment for services performed outside of the contract with the purchaser.